MicrosoftDocs/dynamics365smb-docs/business-central/admin-synchronizing-business-central-and-sales.md

 * Synchronization rules
 * Coupled records

 When synchronization is set up you can couple [!INCLUDE[prod_short](includes/prod_short.md)] records to [!INCLUDE[prod_short](includes/cds_long_md.md)] rows to synchronize their data.
 You can start a synchronization manually, or based on a schedule.
-The following table provides on overview of the ways you can synchronize.
+The following table provides an overview of the ways you can synchronize.

 |  Type  |  Method  |  See  |
 |--------|----------|-------|